b04104028/FCL_ARUnity_wholeproject/README.md

 ### Mobility Flow Module

-The mobility flow of vehicle and non-vehicle are demonstrated on virtual models which includes the terrain and buildings within areas of study.
+The mobility flow of vehicle and non-vehicle is demonstrated on virtual models which includes the terrain and buildings within areas of study.
 Given the location(latitude, longtitude) and time, each user(a preson/a vehicle) is represented by one dot(a sphere prefab) showing on the models according to time sequence.
-Based on real time record, the mobility flow is speed up by `timeSpeedupFactor`, which default value is 1000 times faster than real time.
+Based on real time record, the mobility flow is speeded up by `timeSpeedupFactor`, which default value is 1000 times faster than real-time.

 The following table summarizes the code for Zurich case, the Sinagpore case shares the same structure.
 | Scripts | Function | Description |